 Sean (it’s not his real name) is a guy we know who lives in Florida and works as a chef.
 He’s a former addict who’s been clean for four years — but he still has an addictive personality.
 Only now, instead of doing crack, acid, heroin, ecstasy, prescription pills, or alcohol, he puts in extra time at his CrossFit gym or limits himself to a rigid diet.
 He’s either more or less fun at parties, depending on your point of view.

-In order to reach this far healthier point in his life, Sean needed to go through rehab.
+In order to reach this far healthier point in his life, Sean needed to go through a Rehabilitation center.
 Twice.
 After his first stint in a state-funded Massachusetts treatment center, he moved in with a couple of junkie friends and they all relapsed together.
 The second time, sobriety stuck.
-So what’s rehab like when you can’t afford the Lohan Suite at an upscale rehab center in Malibu?
+So what’s New Jersey drug rehab like when you can’t afford the Lohan Suite at an upscale rehab center in Malibu?
 Not all that much fun.

 When did you start doing drugs?